 In this post, we shall analyze how it has affected the buyer’s journey almost every step of the way.

-As most of you will know, a buyer’s journey starts from the awareness stage, where he comes to learn of a product or a brand, and then goes on to the following stages: research, consideration, purchase, and retention; the latter is where a company tries to hold on to its customers.
+As most of you will know, a buyer’s journey starts from the awareness stage, where they come to learn of a product or a brand, and then goes on to the following stages: research, consideration, purchase, and retention; the latter is where a company tries to hold on to its customers.

 After all, history shows that people who have bought from your company before are most likely to be repeat customers if they are happy with the overall journey.

-AI retains the power to analyze vast tracts of data, and that includes human behavior.
+AI retains the ability to analyze vast tracts of data, including human behavior.

-All that a customer has to do to get the best price or the best product in a price range is to use his portable computing device and search the entire marketplace for what they want.
+All a customer has to do to get the best price or the best product within a price range is use their portable computing device to search the entire marketplace for what they want.

 What is the facilitator today is that consumers live in an omnichannel, multi-channel world, and AI provides a means to enable informed and intelligent responses across all these platforms.